zain-sheraz/basic-calculator/README.md

-Basic calculator
-this is my first git repo
+This is my first git repo

 author_ zain sheraz